Does red clover help with mood swings during perimenopause?

 Red clover shows some evidence of supporting mood during perimenopause, primarily as a secondary benefit alongside its better-established effects on vasomotor symptoms.
 The connection involves how phytoestrogens interact with estrogen-sensitive areas of the brain.

+What the research shows.
 Hidalgo et al. (2005) conducted a randomized controlled trial of red clover isoflavones at 80mg per day and found a 44% reduction in hot flash frequency.
-Mood improvement was reported as a secondary outcome by participants in the active treatment group.
+Mood improvement was reported as a secondary outcome by participants in the active treatment group, though mood was not the primary endpoint.
 Chedraui et al. (2008) found a significant reduction in the overall Kupperman symptom index, which includes measures of anxiety, depression, and irritability as component items.
 This suggests that red clover may improve the overall perimenopausal symptom burden, with mood benefits as part of that broader picture.

 Red clover contains coumarin compounds and may mildly reduce blood clotting.
 Women taking anticoagulants such as warfarin should discuss this with their provider.
 Interactions with tamoxifen and other hormonal medications are also a concern.